Two Exercises to Test Your Independent Seat

 This setup is the ultimate test.
 Riding without stirrups shows whether you’re gripping with your legs or relying on the stirrups for balance.
 Bridging the reins keeps your hands quiet and together, forcing you to ride more from your seat and leg, and less from the hand.

-How to Try This Yourself
+How to Try This For Your Independent Seat

 Start at the walk, cross your stirrups, and gently bridge your reins.
 Your toes should stay forward, and your legs relaxed and in position.
 From there, try some walk–trot–walk transitions.
 As you build confidence, move on to trot–canter–trot.